Types of sessions

 Rapid-fire poster sessions (RF)

-These sessions will give 18 of the highest scoring poster presenters the chance to present their data in a 5-minute e-poster session.
+These sessions will give 18 of the highest scoring poster presenters the chance to present their data in a 5-minute presentation session.
 Rapid Fire poster presenters will be selected based on the quality of their abstract, and receive this extra benefit in addition to their participation in the usual poster sessions with a poster board.

 The scientific symposia are divided into five tracks: